 Past FEARnyc honorees have included the late Wes Craven and George A. Romero, with tribute events featuring appearances by family members and former cast members from the directors’ films.

-Unique special events are a hallmark of FEARnyc and have included a screening of The Exorcist preceded by a candlelit seance with the audience led by a renowned psychic, screenings of Night of the Living Dead and Faust with live orchestral scores, and more.
+Unique experiential events are a hallmark of FEARnyc.
+They have included a midnight screening of The Exorcist preceded by a candlelit seance with the audience led by a renowned psychic, screenings of Night of the Living Dead and Faust with live orchestral scores, and more.

 FEARnyc is currently accepting submissions of the following: